 Make Your Home a Tree Sanctuary

-Criteria for certification include identifying 10 tree species on the property and submitting pictures of the trees and a map with their common and scientific names.
-Homeowners are required to sign a healthy yard pledge requiring no topping, using a certified arborist, and proper maintenance.
+The certification process requires identifying at least 10 tree species on the property and submitting pictures and a map of the trees with their common and scientific names.
+Homeowners are also required to sign a healthy yard pledge, which includes no topping, using a certified arborist and providing proper maintenance.

 Tennessee Tree Sanctuaries